jcote9/PS-4-/README.md

 2. Why do we need an OrderItems table?

+We need an OrderItems table so each order can generate multiple rows in this table.
+Each item ordered is a product from the inventory, so each row has a product_id, which is linked to the products table.

 3. Create linked tables in MS Access.

 4. Create forms to enter customer data.